esyede/rakit/packages/docs/data/job.md

 Cleanup_Job::dispatch($data)->via('memcached');
 ```

-The `via()` method is useful when you want to:
--   Use a different driver for specific jobs
--   Test with different drivers
+Useful for testing against another driver, or for splitting jobs by driver: the
--   Separate jobs based on driver (e.g.: critical jobs in redis, normal jobs in database)
+critical ones in redis, the rest in the database.

 ### Full Combination